-Never mind the psychological, emotional, health, time, family, and other indirect costs of drinking alcohol on a regular basis (like alcohol rehabilitation).
+Never mind the psychological, emotional, health, time, family, and other indirect costs of drinking alcohol on a regular basis.
 I’m most interested in the pure money cost of having this regular habit.

 Here’s a quick rundown of my analysis: